iworsham/Launch_M4W3_Retake/README.md

 * Create a cookie that holds a key for "currentUser" when a user logs in.
 * Delete that cookie when a user logs out.
 * Add the value of "current user" to all views

+## Submission
+Send a link to your forked repository in slack!